 Train Your Aquarium Helper

-Go over the basics of how your system is set up with your helper.
-If you going away for a substantial period of time, you'll want to cover everything in greater detail.
+Go over the basics of how your aquarium system is set up with your helper.
+If you are going away for a substantial period of time, you'll want to cover everything in greater detail.
 For this situation it is a good idea to plan ahead and have your helper spend time with you and your aquarium, showing and allowing the person do any task that may need to be performed.
 This is useful because visual or hands-on demonstrations for many people are much easier to understand and retain, compared to just verbal or written instructions.

 Put together a "things-to-do" checklist.
 This will make your helper's job easier for remembering what needs to be done, and when, and can help ease your mind that nothing is being overlooked.

 05 of 06